 Letter 489: I expect to receive your letter, but I have not yet been able to.

-I expect to receive your letter, but I have not yet been able to.
-It reached Cilicia and is on its way to us.
-When I learn what you have written, I shall reply at greater length.
+I hope that I shall receive your letter, but I have not yet been able to receive it; for, having come as far as the Cilicians, it is about to reach us.
+Once we learn what you have written, we shall write back at greater length.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.